Audi S3 Saloon (2017-2020) review

-The Audi S3 Saloon is the performance version of the A3 Saloon.
-It has a similar powertrain to the S3 hatchback and S3 Cabriolet but has more rear legroom and boot space.
-It’s quite a niche car but buyers might also consider the Mercedes CLA45 AMG, BMW M235i and to some extent the Subaru WRX STi.
+The Audi S3 Saloon has the same engine as the S3 hatchback but has more rear legroom and boot space.
+It’s quite a niche car but buyers might also consider the Mercedes CLA45 AMG, BMW M240i and to some extent the more rough-around-the-edges Subaru WRX STi.

 It’s no Porsche in the corners, but the S3 Saloon is described as competent and confidence inspiring.
 It’s extremely fast point to point in any weather thanks to the grippy all-wheel-drive system.
 The Saloon’s longer wheelbase also results in a more comfortable ride than in the hatchback.

-The engine powering the S3 Saloon is used throughout the Audi range in different power levels and testers agree it’s a responsive, powerful and fuel efficient unit.
-In the S3 Saloon it produces 306hp and makes very a nice sound on full-throttle gear changes if you opt for the DSG automatic gearbox.
+The engine powering the S3 Saloon is used throughout the Audi range in different power levels, it’s a responsive, powerful and fuel efficient unit.
+In the S3 Saloon it produces 306hp and makes an addictive ‘barp’ on full-throttle gear changes if you opt for the DSG automatic gearbox.

-Being at the top of the A3 Saloon range, the S3 gets all the juicy kit that is optional on lesser models.
-Things such as sports suspension, 19-inch alloy wheels, a 5.8-inch screen for the infotainment system and heated leather sport seats.
+Sitting near the top of the A3 Saloon range, the S3 gets all the juicy kit that is optional on lesser models – such as sports suspension, 19-inch alloy wheels, a 7.0-inch screen for the infotainment system and heated leather sports seats.